arun13go/arun13go.github.io/_posts/2023-08-11-Azure_OpenAI_on_Enterprise_Data_with_Security.md

 **OpenAI service (7):**
 Once the application (step 6) is successfully authenticated with AAD tokens, it can have interaction with the OpenAI API model either via Python or SDK calls.

-At present, these approaches are available as this space is evolving rapidly, so I would expect elegant solutions to be available very soon.

 **Summary:**